EloiStree/2020_05_28_JimmyScreamFPS/ReadMe.md

 - Drag and drop `Jimmy Audio FPS` if you want just 3D audio debugger
 - Configure the Audio Source in the prefab drop to change the sound if needed
 - Change the Boundary FPS in `Jimmy Screamer` if you need to caliber the FPS range.
+- Click play or build your game
+- If you hear the sound of a screaming guy you are under the 60 FPS
+- If you hear a bip sound you are under the 40 FPS
+- More the game is low in FSP more the sound are high in volume.